argonjs/docs/_tutorial/part5.md

 ---
 layout: page
-title: Tutorial 5 - Directions CSS
+title: 'Part 5: Directions CSS'
-permalink: /tutorials/tutorial5
-nav_order: 55
-nav_subpage: 1
 ---

 This tutorial explains the CSS version of the directions example in Samples.
 The text below will be changed to match the sample